Inoviopay/Tokenization/README.md

 ## Overview

-The Inovio tokenization API allows you to securely convert credit card numbers (PANs) into single-use tokens that can be used for payment processing.
-This approach:
+The Inovio tokenization API converts credit card numbers (PANs) into tokens (TOKEN_GUID) that can be used for payment processing.
+The API returns card metadata including brand, type, bank, and country information along with the token.

-- **Reduces PCI compliance scope** - Card numbers never touch your servers
-- **Enhances security** - Tokens are single-use and cannot be reversed to obtain the original PAN
-- **Enables secure storage** - Store tokens instead of card numbers for recurring payments
-- **Maintains card metadata** - Receive brand, type, bank, and country information with each token

 ## Prerequisites